 All About Zoning Systems

 Zone heating and cooling is about controlling the temperatures of the various rooms within your home.
-Heat rises, so rooms on second or third floors are often too warm.
+Heat rises, so rooms on the second or third floors are often too warm.
 In turn, basement rooms are typically too cold.
 Rooms with vaulted ceilings have a difficult time retaining heat, while rooms that receive long hours of sunlight are often difficult to cool down.

 With residential zoning, you can now even out the temperatures in different rooms or sections of your home.
 Many homes have a greater need for residential zoning if they have: